SivirGlide/Nutrients/README.md

 •	A simple layer of abstraction should be developed to make database migration fast and clean.

 The projects’ ultimate goal, is to be a learning experience for myself, some functionality may be developed/over engineered for the sake of my learning.
-The Technical stack includes Python, C++ and ProstgreSQL with specific tools/frameworks being Flask, Supabase, Pandas, Vercel and Tableau public.
+The Technical stack includes Python, C++ and PostgreSQL with specific tools/frameworks being Flask, Supabase, Pandas, Vercel and Tableau public.